 SMEC offers a variety of professional development activities for educators from member and non-member districts throughout the year.
 SMEC is one of the few DESE qualified providers of Sheltered English Immersion endorsement classes for all teachers, including vocational teachers, and administrators.

-While the Covid shut down reduced the number of PD activities we were able to offer in the spring, we did offer some sessions online during May and June of 2020.
-In FY20, 395 educators from 29 public school districts, private schools and Educational Collaboratives took part in SMEC PD activities.
+Due to the pandemic, in FY21, our professional development courses were primarily offered in a virtual format with some limited in person training necessary for CPI and CPR/First Aid.
+In FY21, 395 educators from 29 public school districts, private schools and Educational Collaboratives took part in SMEC PD activities.